abhaysobhanan/abhaysobhanan.github.io/_pages/resources.md

 - Some of the popular tools that could help you solve your optimization problems:
   - Commercial solvers: CPLEX, Gurobi Optimizer
   - Open-source solvers: SCIP (for MIP, MINLP), GLPK (widely used), Google's OR Tools, VROOM (for vehicle routing problems)

+- [VeRoViz](https://veroviz.org) is an open-source package for visualization and data generation of vehicle routing problems.

 ## General